 Coming from Azure Environment?

-If you can recognize and define the use case of the following Azure Services, you'll see services in AWS (in bracket) that performs the same functionality.
+If you can recognize and define the use case of the following Azure Services, you'll see services in AWS (in bracket) that perform the same functionality.

 - Azure Storage Account (AWS S3)